connorrothschild/connorrothschildd.github.io/_posts/2019-12-10-tt-replication.md

     )
 {% endhighlight %}

-And finally, add the plot annotations which label specific points.
+And finally, add a couple of plot annotations which label specific points.
 (We are not labelling a hundred occupations like Bloomberg did.)

 {% highlight r %}